vishnurudhva/vishnurudhva/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-ClefBook
 - 🌱 I’m currently learning ...
-Angular
+Django, Vue
 - 👯 I’m looking to collaborate on ...
-Backend Development
+Backend Development and MacOS Development
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Instagram](https://www.instagram.com/vishnu_rudhva)
+[Instagram](https://www.instagram.com/vishnurudhva)